Peanhua/ot-harjoitustyo/documentation/architecture.md

 ## User interface

-User interface is made of a number of *screens*, each defined in their own class in *fishingrodofdestiny.ui.screens* -package.
+The user interface is made of a number of *screens*, each defined in their own class in *fishingrodofdestiny.ui.screens* -package.
 The *screens* use both JavaFX widgets and custom widgets located in *fishingrodofdestiny.ui.widgets* -package, using the interface defined in the *Widget* -class.
 The class *UserInterfaceFactory* contains static methods to create common JavaFX widgets or a combination of them.

 During an active on-going game, the user interface handles updating the screen based on events from the game and by querying the current state of it.